EdLandon/AzureFunctionAsyncServiceTemplate/README.md

 # Overview
+## Description
 A template for creating async services using Azure serverless functions and c# .NET.
 It is a queue rather than log-based implementation for buiding asynchronous services.

 This service template targets Azure HTTP-triggered functions for request ingress and Azure service bus queues and topics for async message processing.

+In my last placement I created this as a visual studio template project in order to conform service implementation across teams.
+A community of best practice was formed, comprising lead engineers, in order to, among other things, improve and versin this visual studio project template.

+## Features
-It includes a number of patterns:
+This service template includes a number of patterns:
 1. The inbox/outbox service base pattern.
 This is a personal pattern and so is not in the public domain.
 2. An understanding of messages and how they sub-divide into commands and events.
 3. An understanding of Local, Private, Public messages.